- Accommodations: Hosteria Airport Garden

 Today is a change of venue and a rest day to recover from all of our high altitude hikes we've embarked on thus far.
 We will pack our things and say "Adios" to Casa Mojanda after breakfast.
 We will enjoy a change in environment today while resting our legs and experiencing a taste of Ecuador’s wild diversity.
 We board our transportation and travel through changing landscapes into the Intag Valley for a visit to a coffee plantation in a tropical cloud forest.
 After lunch, we will journey out for a hike to check out the native flora and unique bird life.
 After the tour we will check into Refugio de Intag, our cozy cabins located in a breathtaking cloud forest.
 We will have free time until tonight's delicious dinner is served.

 Today we can either sleep in and enjoy the sounds of the cloud forest or we can wake early for a morning bird walk through the cloud forest.
 We'll keep our eyes out for a great variety of birds and plant life.
 We will have breakfast and head to the historical Kichwa market in Otavalo.
-We have lunch a spend 1-2 hours exploring the market and Otavalo.
-We then will drive to Hosteria Airport Garden have dinner and free time before going to sleep.
+We have lunch and spend 1-2 hours exploring the market and Otavalo.
+We then will drive 2 hours to the spectaculor Papallacta thermal hot springs where we can soak our muscles with breath taking views of the Andes and the Antisana Volcano, have dinner and free time before going to sleep.
 Our guides will provide the plan for the next day.

 If you'd like to make the most of your time in Ecuador, join us for an add-on, 7-day tour of Galapagos.
 Click here